 Unlike at most independent schools, CA teachers are not required to coach.
 As a result, all of our sports programs are led by passionate faculty members or expert independent coaches.
 Our seasoned coaching staff balances challenge and nurture for the best possible athletic experience for our students.
 Our commitment to fostering a lifetime of wellness, developing sport-specific skills, and cultivating values and life lessons through sport is the backbone of the CA athletic experience.

-The entire Concord community is looking forward to cheering on our four basketball teams and the wrestling squad as they host Lexington Christian Academy in The Battle of Lexington & Concord on Friday, January 31.
-The event will also serve as a fundraiser for the Australian wIldlife rescue organization WIRES (Wildlife Information, Rescue and Educational Services).
-CA’s student athletic council will be selling t-shirts at the event to support the rescue service.
-This is the 17th edition of “the battle.”
-CA won last year and looks to defend the Red Drum trophy on their home “turf” by prevailing in at least 3 of the 5 scheduled contests.
+The entire Concord community is looking forward to cheering on our four basketball teams and the wrestling squad as they host Lexington Christian Academy in the Battle of Lexington and Concord on Friday, January 31.
+The event will also serve as a fundraiser for the Australian wildlife rescue organization WIRES (Wildlife Information, Rescue and Educational Services).
+CA’s student athletic council will be selling T-shirts at the event to support the rescue service.
+This is the 17th edition of “the Battle.”
+CA won last year and looks to defend the Red Drum trophy on home “turf” by prevailing in at least three of the five scheduled contests.
 All games will be played at the SHAC.
-The Girls JV Basketball game will start at 3:30 p.m., Boys JV Basketball at 4:45 p.m., Coed Varsity Wrestling at 5 p.m., Girls Varsity Basketball at 6 p.m., and Boys Varsity Basketball at 7:30 p.m.
+The girls JV basketball game will start at 3:30 p.m., boys JV basketball at 4:45 p.m., coed varsity wrestling at 5:00 p.m., girls varsity basketball at 6:00 p.m., and boys varsity basketball at 7:30 p.m.